ratanon97/ratanon97/README.md

 # A little about my personal life

 Born and raised in Bangkok!
 Studied at Lancaster University and Imperial College London for bachelors and masters respeectively.
-Have a spectrum of interests which includes: photography :camera:, technology :electron:, productivity :memo:, books :book:, coffee :coffee:, scuba diving :diving: and many more!
+Have a spectrum of interests which includes: photography :camera:, technology :electron:, productivity :memo:, books :book:, coffee :coffee:, scuba diving :diving_mask: and many more!